tom-seddon/b2/doc/Overview.md

 ## Change keyboard mapping ##

 The default keyboard layout tries to map PC keys to their BBC equivalent by position - typically what you want for games.
+Note that using Shift (or Ctrl in the Electron case) gets you the shifted/ctrled character from the BBC keyboard rather than the PC one.
+They're not always the same.

 Use the `Keyboard` menu to select a different mapping.
 Some games might be better with the `Default (caps/ctrl)` layout, which sets PC